 - Regulatory, legal, and normative requirements

 - Risk assessment in any Cloud-based context for records

 - Data backup and preservation failures to be taken into account.

-The goal is provide a practical and easy to understand tool for either the technical and business cloud environment, introducing use cases and examples of main schemas used worldwide.
+The goal is to provide a practical and easy-to-understand tool for either the technical and business cloud environment, introducing use cases and examples of main schemas used worldwide.